hirosystems/clarinet/README.md

 ✔ Syntax of contract successfully checked
 ```

-Any syntactical errors in the Clarity code will be reported, but type-checking and other semantic checks will not be performed because Clarinet will only look at this one contract, since it does not have the full context to perform a complete check.
+**Note** Any syntactical errors in the Clarity code will be reported, but type-checking and other semantic checks will not be performed because Clarinet will only look at this one contract, since it does not have the full context to perform a complete check.

 ### Static Analysis

 #### Check-Checker

-The check-checker is a static analysis pass that you can use to help find potential vulnerabilities in your contracts.
-To enable this pass, add the following to your Clarinet.toml file:
+The check-checker is a static analysis pass you can use to help find potential vulnerabilities in your contracts.
+To enable this pass, add the following lines to your `Clarinet.toml` file:

 ```toml
 [repl.analysis]